 March 13, 2014 Interview – Michael Savage of The Savage Nation

 CrypticRock.com – You have achieved an extremely long list of accomplishments in your life including degrees in Medical Botany and Medical Anthropology, PhD in Epidemiology and Nutritional Sciences.
 You have also authored countless political and science books and host the nationally syndicated radio show The Savage Nation, among many other things.
-On The Savage Nation you have adopted Rock ‘n’ Roll Friday.
-I would like to know where did the idea of Rock ‘n’ Roll Friday come from?
+On The Savage Nation you have adopted Rock and Roll Friday.
+First, tell us, where did the idea of Rock and Roll Friday come from?

-Michael Savage – It came from rock ‘n’ roll itself.
-I love rock ‘n’ roll, I have since I was a boy.
-Who didn’t love the music of the 1950’s and 1960’s?
-So on my Friday shows I play old rock ‘n’ roll, mainly 1950’s and 1960’s as part of Rock ‘n’ Roll Friday.
-Everyone loves it because I open Monday with “Blue Monday” by Fats Domino and Friday they look forward to Rock ‘n’ Roll Friday.
+Michael Savage – It came from Rock and Roll itself.
+I love Rock and roll, I have since I was a boy.
+Who didn’t love the music of the 1950s and 1960s?
+So on my Friday shows I play old Rock and Roll; mainly 1950s and 1960s as part of Rock and Roll Friday.
+Everyone loves it because I open Monday with “Blue Monday” by Fats Domino and Friday they look forward to Rock and Roll Friday.
 It is just part of America’s past, its glorious past, and it is also a part of my past.
 I think it makes for very interesting entertainment.

-CrypticRock.com – I agree with you.
-I think it is a great to interject the music into the show and adds diversity.
-Growing up in the 1950’s and 1960’s you had the opportunity to experience the golden age of rock ‘n’ roll.
-I grew up listening to 1950’s and 1960’s rock ‘n’ roll thankfully introduced to it by my father, and I have to say every time I hear the music I experience an overwhelming feeling of a happier and more simple time.
+CrypticRock.com – Completely agreed.
+It is a great to interject the music into the show and adds diversity.
+Growing up in the 1950s and 1960s you had the opportunity to experience the golden age of Rock and Roll.
+Many people, no matter their age, grew up listening to 1950s and 1960s Rock and Roll thankfully because they were introduced to it by their mother or father.
+That in mind, every time you hear the music you experience an overwhelming feeling of a happier and more simple time.
 What was it like growing up experiencing this music as it happened?

-CrypticRock.com – I agree with you, there is something special about being a child.
-There is just something very enduring about the music of the 1950’s and 1960’s.
+CrypticRock.com – Absolutely, there is something special about being a child.
+There is just something very enduring about the music of the 1950s and 1960s.
 Many of these songs are still heard in popular culture today in films and on television.
 Tell me, what do you think makes these tracks still extremely relevant in modern culture?

 CrypticRock .com – That is very true.